Cerberus-ik/rr-live/Games-To-Ajax-Data-LEGACY/README.md

 # GTAD-LEGACY
 ### Why legacy?
-We abandoned to try and save every game in a separate file.
+We abandoned trying to save every game in a separate file.
 It worked.
 For a while.
 But eventually the file overhead became to big and process of analyzing and converting the data to slow.